dokutan/rgb_keyboard/README.md

 **Disclaimer: This software is not supported by the manufacturer of the hardware in any way, and relies completely on information from reverse-engineering.
 There is no warranty, especially in case of damage to the hardware.**

 ## Supported keyboards
-USB keyboards with VID 0x0c45 and PID 0x652f.
+USB keyboards with VID 0x0c45 and PID 0x652f or 0x7903, maybe others.
 Tested with:
-- Tecware Phantom RGB TKL
+- Tecware Phantom RGB TKL (PID 0x652f)
-- Glorious GMMK full-size ANSI
+- Glorious GMMK full-size ANSI (PID 0x652f)
+- Ajazz AK33 (PID 0x7903) (thanks to [diogotr7](https://github.com/diogotr7))

 You can help expand this list by providing information whether this software works correctly or not.

-Note on ISO layout: As i do not have access to a compatible keyboard with an ISO layout, ~~remapping and~~ setting the color of the ISO international key (Int_Key) is supported but not tested.
-Remapping is reported as being broken, it is required to capture the USB communication on an affected keyboard to fix this.
+**Note on ISO-layout boards:**: As i do not have access to a compatible keyboard with an ISO layout, ~~remapping and~~ setting the color of the ISO international key (Int_Key) is supported but not tested. **Remapping is broken (all keys are shifted around)**, it is required to capture the USB communication on an affected keyboard to fix this.
 Therefore if you are affected and capable of doing this, you can help with this issue.

+**Note on the Ajazz AK33:** Changing the lighting has been confirmed to work (except for setting the reactive-color variant), setting the report rate is untested, remapping the keys suffers from the same issue as ISO boards.
+It appears however, that there are multiple firmware versions wit incompatibilities. **Therefore be extra careful if you have this board.** As this keyboard requires a slightly different method of sending data, the ``--ajazzak33`` must be used.

 ## Installing
 - Clone this repository